 Then, click “Apply” to serve up the results that match your criteria.

 Search by Sales and Debt Information

-With Reonomy, you can also search for retail properties by filtering for specific sales and debt criteria.
+For investors and developers, searching by transactional information can be key.
+Reonomy allows you to also search for retail properties by filtering for specific sales and debt criteria.
 In off-market deal-making, especially, this information can be critical in determining if an asset is likely to sell or not.

-Searching by aspects like most recent sales data or pre-foreclosure information can help uncover the financial status of a property and, in turn, give you a better idea if an owner might be interested in striking a deal.
+How?
+Searching for properties via things like most recent sales date or pre-foreclosure status can help uncover the financial status of a property and, in turn, give you a better idea if an owner might be interested in striking a deal.

 Search by Tenant

 When searching for retail properties, it can be helpful to search by the occupant.
-This can help serve up properties in the exact, or similar, retail spaces you’re interested in.
+For tenant brokers, retail managers, service providers, and other commercial real estate professionals, searching by tenants can help serve up the exact, or similar, retail spaces you’re interested in.

 Search by Owner